-We anticipate that traditional staffing models, focused on growing internal employee headcounts, are likely to shift to more flexible strategies!
+We anticipate that traditional staffing models, focused on growing internal employee headcounts, may need to shift to more flexible strategies!

 How ready are you to embrace that change?

-As you know from reading other PACE blogs, our team is predicting a return to more flexible staffing models.
+As you know from reading other PACE blogs, our team is predicting if not advocating for a smart return to more flexible staffing models.

 For some companies, this will be an uncomfortable shift, in some cases requiring them to make difficult decisions to downsize their employee group to focus only on key revenue producing functions.
 Managers will be asked to learn how to manage a growing number of employees with a variety of work agreements.

-Make no mistake – for Northwest businesses the post covid BUILD BACK will be a time when to survive, employers must find ways to differentiate themselves from others.
+Make no mistake – for Northwest businesses this period of BUILD BACK will be a time when to survive, employers must find ways to differentiate themselves from others.
 How they decide to embrace or not embrace flexible workforce strategies can be one of those ways.

 As the Northwest business community looks forward to their build back, it is important for each company to ask how prepared they are to shift from traditional workforce models that is all about hiring direct, to more non traditional, flexible, and temporary ways of staffing.
-Historically have we viewed the use of temporary or contract workers as a necessary (and temporary) annoyance, or have we found a way to embrace those workers as a key component of how we get work done?
+Do we view our use of temporary or contract workers as a necessary (and temporary) annoyance, or have we found a way to embrace those workers as a key component of how we get work done?

 If being honest, each company will answer these questions differently.

-Here are some questions you can ask yourself to find out how prepared you are to use staffing flexibility as a competitive advantage.
+Here are some questions you can ask yourself to see how prepared you are to use staffing flexibility as a competitive advantage.